CarlottaLanger/Integrated-Information-Measures/readme.md

 	* Number of nodes: nodes
 	* Weight matrix W, default is a random matrix
 	* Path where the document with the stationary distributions should be stored: path
-	* Directly calculte the integrated information measure: informint- works only for nodes = 2,3
+	* Directly calculte the integrated information measure Φ_CIS: informint- works only for nodes = 2,3
 	* Number of times beta is increased: num_steps
 	* Starting value of beta: beta_start
 	* Value by which beta is increased: beta_diff